h2gglobe/h2gglobe/Marco/00README.txt

 diff Marco/Makefile ./Makefile

-uncomment the second to last line in CommonParameters.h

-Modify in PhotonAnalysis/interface/PhotonAnalysis.h the line similar into:
+If needed modify in PhotonAnalysis/interface/PhotonAnalysis.h the line similar into:
 #include "../../../../HiggsToGammaGamma/interface/GBRForest.h"

 Then make